Box-Of-Hats/beat-saber-song-sharer/readme.md

 ## Prerequisites

-### ModAssistant.exe

-You will need to download [ModAssistant.exe](https://github.com/Assistant/ModAssistant) separately and take note of where you store the exe because these scripts rely on it.

-It's free and a must-have tool for anyone using custom songs/mods with beat saber.

 ### Song filename format

 All songs in your custom song directory should follow the normal format that [BSaber](https://bsaber.com/) uses: `"SONG_ID (song name)"`